NoahHenrikKleinschmidt/buildamol/docs/usage.rst

 Most of the functionality is provided through a simple toplevel functional API, with a much more extended method-based API available for both simple and more complex operations.
-To facilitate user-friendliness most of the `biobuild` functionality has been integrated into methods that are attached to the `Molecule` class, which is the main class of `biobuild`.
+To facilitate user-friendliness most of the BuildAMol functionality has been integrated into methods that are attached to the `Molecule` class, which is the main class of BuildAMol.
 The `Molecule` class is a wrapper around the `Bio.PDB.Structure.Structure` class which handles all atomic data.

 .. note::